AndrinoC/Python_PyAutoGUI_Test/README.md

 Changes 0.4: Made textbox into multiline

 Changes 0.5: Added a clear text button and "Shift-tab" binding to return to previous textbox focus

+Changes 0.6: Made 'target' text be pasted in a way that works with special characters